Our Changing World is Not New

-- Father – who raised the child
+• Father – the one who raised the child

-- Mother – who raised the child
+• Mother – the one who raised the child

 In 2013, California passed SB-274 which explicitly allows for more than two parents to share custody and responsibilities for a child.[3]
 British Columbia has allowed for three parents on a birth certificate.
 [4]

 California bill AB-1951 went into effect on 1 January 2016 stating, “instead require the State Registrar, with regard to identification of the parents, to modify the certificate of live birth to contain 2 lines that both read “Name of Parent” and contain, next to each parent’s name, 3 checkboxes with the options of mother, father, and parent to describe the parent’s relationship to the child.”
-[5] This bill essentially removed the “mother” / “father” fields, which then allows for two fathers to be recorded without having to decide which of their names will be forced into the “mother” space.
+[5] This bill essentially removed the “mother” / “father” fields, which then allowed for two fathers to be recorded without having to decide which of their names would be forced into the “mother” space.

 Oregon allows for more than two sex options on driver’s licenses.
 [6]